 Apply for funding

-Today, we are particularly supporting glycobiology research to address the diagnostic and treatment challenges posed in the metastatic breast cancer field to increase the survival rates of all breast cancer patients.
+Against Breast Cancer are funding research to address the diagnostic and treatment challenges posed in the metastatic breast cancer field, with a special interest in the glycobiology involved.
+We hope to increase the survival rates of all breast cancer patients.

-- To develop tools for earlier diagnosis of metastatic breast cancer,
+- Detection: To develop better tools for the earlier diagnosis of secondary breast cancer

-- To develop treatments against metastatic breast cancer, ultimately a vaccine
+- Therapies: To develop more effective treatments for secondary spread, ultimately a vaccine

 Funding Grants Available

-Against Breast Cancer offers 3 types of funding grant;
+Against Breast Cancer may offer two types of funding grant;

 - Seed grants of less than £50,000 and for a term of less than 1 year